Toryt/allen/doc/Intervals.md

 |     |          | `t` |       |     | `i`    | `i`               | yes          | yes                 | no              | no                     |
 |     |          |     | `t`   |     | `t`    | `ita`             | no           | yes                 | no              | yes                    |
 |     |          |     |       | `t` | `a`    | `ita`             | no           | yes                 | no              | yes                    |

+With right half open intervals, a _degenerate_ interval has no duration, is empty, nothing. _It is not even the point used to describe it._ This also simplifies a lot of things.